VoidedNetwork/MenuAPI/README.md

 }
 ```

-To make a menu asynchronous you can do one of two things.
+To make a menu asynchronous you can annotate the class with `@Async`.

 > **WARNING:** <br/>
 > Using bukkit api methods in async menus is not recommended, this is